YargKlnc/Credit-Risk-Classification/README.md

 3. A summary: Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.

 **Requirements**

-Split the Data into Training and Testing Sets
+*Split the Data into Training and Testing Sets:*

-To receive all points, you must:

 •	Read the lending_data.csv data from the Resources folder into a Pandas DataFrame